• Free shipping on all orders

 • Cool Before Use

 The electrolyte mix should then be left covered to come to room temperature.
-The electrolyte mix should not be given at either high or low temperatures as extreme temperatures can cause burns and cost your cat more precious energy to turn to a usable temperature.
+The electrolyte mix should not be given at either high or low temperatures since extreme temperatures can cause burns and cost your cat more precious energy to turn to a usable temperature.

 • Storage